lightningkite/lk-react-starter/README.md

 ### /layouts

-Layouts contain page structure that is common across many pages such as a header, footer, and navigation.
+Layouts contain page structure that is common across many pages such as a header, footer, or navigation bar.
 Most apps will only have 2 layouts, one for authenticated pages and one for unauthenticated pages.

 ### /routers